electron/electron/docs/api/web-contents.md

       be set.
 If no post data is to be sent, the value will be `null`.
 Only defined when the window is being created by a form that set `target=_blank`.

-  Returns `{action: 'deny'} | {action: 'allow', outlivesOpener?: boolean, overrideBrowserWindowOptions?: BrowserWindowConstructorOptions}` - `deny` cancels the creation of the new window. `allow` will allow the new window to be created.
-Specifying `overrideBrowserWindowOptions` allows customization of the created window.
+  Returns `WindowOpenHandlerResponse` - When set to `{ action: 'deny' }` cancels the creation of the new window. `{ action: 'allow' }` will allow the new window to be created.
-  By default, child windows are closed when their opener is closed.
-This can be changed by specifying `outlivesOpener: true`, in which case the opened window will not be closed when its opener is closed.
   Returning an unrecognized value such as a null, undefined, or an object without a recognized 'action' value will result in a console error and have the same effect as returning `{action: 'deny'}`.